p2arthur/auditalgokitmobile/readme.md

 ### Spacing and Padding

-- Default container padding should scale with breakpoints:
+- ## Default container padding should scale with breakpoints:
-  - `p-2` on mobile
-  - `p-4` on tablet and above
+  - `p-4` on Desktop, tablet and mobile - keep same padding

 ### Typography